 Mandatory tax rates?
 Since when is tax voluntary?
 Furthermore, one could argue that the greed is coming from the institutional side… but that would dissolve the argument entirely.
-I’ll play devils advocate and assume Pauls is merely ignorant to the fact that Eduardo no longer lives in America and that besides for a few obscure countries such as Eritrea, the Us is the only country in the world which taxes their citizens’ worldwide income.
+I’ll play devil’s advocate and assume Paul is merely ignorant to the fact that Eduardo no longer lives in America and that besides for a few obscure countries such as Eritrea, the US is the only country in the world which taxes their citizens’ worldwide income.

 The US keeps its citizens in a tax prison, meaning wherever they live in the world – they must still pay taxes.

 And Eduardo made the strategic decision to plant a citizenship flag in Singapore.
-He has lived there for over 3 years and managed to get Singapore citizenship.
-A 2nd passport to strategically to lower his taxes?
+He had lived there for over 3 years and managed to get Singapore citizenship.
+A 2nd passport to strategically lower his taxes?

-But maybe this is a sign to the US government that a clear, flat tax would attract profitable enterprise and workers, rather than repel billionaires who leave for the greener grass on the other side of the fence.
-The one comment that truly stuck out.
+But maybe this is a sign to the US government that a clear, flat tax would attract profitable enterprises and workers, rather than repel billionaires who leave for the greener grass on the other side of the fence.
+The one comment that truly stuck out:

 Shawn Webb · Director of Sales at Ateda Interesting… reminds us that our govt competes globally for PERSONAL income as well as BUSINESS income.

 The United States is repelling away its own citizens.
 Worse, the people leaving are those with the means to do so: billionaires and other high net worth individuals.
 This will further contribute to the downfall of American society.
-As Roman empire increased taxes and seized their citizens property, those with means simply up and left.
+As the Roman empire increased taxes and seized its citizens’ property, those with the means simply got up and left.
 History repeats itself.